diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 4/01 - CSS_box_model.md

 ### Margin collapsing - potential interview question

-The [top](https://developer.mozilla.org/en-US/docs/Web/CSS/margin-top) and [bottom](https://developer.mozilla.org/en-US/docs/Web/CSS/margin-bottom) margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins (or just one of them, if they are equal), a behavior known as **margin collapsing**.
-Note that the margins of [floating](https://developer.mozilla.org/en-US/docs/Web/CSS/float) and [absolutely positioned](https://developer.mozilla.org/en-US/docs/Web/CSS/position#absolute) elements never collapse.
+The [top](https://developer.mozilla.org/en-US/docs/Web/CSS/margin-top) and [bottom](https://developer.mozilla.org/en-US/docs/Web/CSS/margin-bottom) margins of blocks are combined (collapsed) into a single margin whose size is the largest of the individual margins (or just one of them, if they are equal), a behavior known as **margin collapsing**.

+**Note** that the margins of [floating](https://developer.mozilla.org/en-US/docs/Web/CSS/float) and [absolutely positioned](https://developer.mozilla.org/en-US/docs/Web/CSS/position#absolute) elements never collapse.